Balance Druid Midnight Playstyle and Rotation Guide

 • Will excessive movement inhibit the full value of the cooldown?

-Handling both cooldowns and movement as a Balance Druid in raid revolves heavily around being proactive and planning ahead for the fight, either through tools like Lorrgs.io or just looking up other peoples timers on Warcraftlogs.
+Handling both cooldowns and movement as a Balance Druid in raid revolves heavily around being proactive and planning ahead for the fight, either through tools like Lorrgs.io or just looking up other people’s timers on Warcraftlogs.

-The usual flow of Balance Druid cooldowns in a regular single target fight starts with using Force Of Nature, Celestial Alignment and Convoke with an on-use trinket in your opener and then doing the same thing again every 2 minutes.
+The usual flow of Balance Druid cooldowns in a regular single-target fight starts with using Force Of Nature, Celestial Alignment and Convoke with an on-use trinket in your opener and then doing the same thing again every 2 minutes.

-If you are playing Whirling Stars you will have 2 charges of Celestial Alignment and therefore have a floating charge you should overlap with Force Of Nature whenever possible.
+If you are playing Whirling Stars you will have 2 charges of Celestial Alignment and therefore have a floating charge; you should overlap with Force Of Nature whenever possible.

-Planning cooldowns for mythic+ as a Balance Druid is slightly easier as you generally won’t have to worry about aligning Convoke The Spirits here.
+Planning cooldowns for Mythic+ as a Balance Druid is slightly easier, as you generally won’t have to worry about aligning Convoke The Spirits here.
 Your thought process should be to plan your Incarnation: Chosen Of Elune windows around your on-use trinket timer.
-If you’re wearing 2 passive trinkets you should just send your cooldowns whenever you can to avoid overcapping on charges of Incarnation.
+If you’re wearing 2 passive trinkets, you should just send your cooldowns whenever you can to avoid overcapping on charges of Incarnation.

 Movement and Positioning